HapaxL/GSTHD/README.md

   - Layouts now have the option to set a maximum amount for a given collected item.
   - Collected items can now be drag & dropped.
   - Collected item number can now be reset to 0 with middle click.
+  - Collected item number can now be set to increase/decrease by a set amount (e.g. 10 by 10) instead of 1 by 1.
+- Layouts can now specify default image sets for song markers and Gossip Stones, as well as default dungeon names for medallions.
+- It is now possible to add labels to a layout (for aesthetic purposes).
+- It is now possible to add generic (no autofill) text boxes to a layout.
+- Layouts can now set the order of dungeon names under medallions, as well as the starting value.
+- Different behaviours for song markers are now available (None, CheckOnly, DropOnly, DropAndCheck, DragAndDrop, Full).

 #### Other changes and fixes
 - Fixed small issues with collected items' number display.